 The Cons of a Savings Account

 Whereas checking accounts offer unlimited transactions, savings accounts often have restrictions on the number of transactions you can make.
 Although the FDIC announced in April of 2020 that it would no longer require financial institutions to enforce the limit of six withdrawals per month, you’ll need to check with your financial institution to know whether it’s lifted its limit.

 You also typically won’t earn as much in interest as you would in an investment account, such as a 401(k) or IRA.
 According to the FDIC, the average interest rate for savings accounts currently stands at 0.06% APY, as of April 2021.

-Money market accounts and certificates of deposits (CDs) also usually offer higher interest rates than savings accounts.
+Money market accounts and certificates of deposit (CDs) also usually offer higher interest rates than savings accounts.
 They tend to have higher minimum deposits and other requirements.
 For instance, a CD requires you to lock in the money for an agreed-upon period of time, such as 12 months, 18 months, and so forth.
 If you withdraw your money preemptively, you’ll be dinged with a penalty.